rightjs/rightjs-docs/docs/en/docs/dom/document.md

 # Document

-The `document` object in RightJS has the standard {Observer} interface, plus it handles the `dom-ready` event.
+The `document` object in RightJS has the standard {Observer} interface, and it handles the `dom-ready` event.

 ## Document Ready

-The `dom-ready` event in RightJS is called simple `ready` and you can assign a listener to it in any standard way.
+The `dom-ready` event in RightJS is simply called `ready` and you can assign a listener to it in any of the standard ways:

     document.onReady(function() {...});
     document.on('ready', function() {...});
     document.observe('ready', function() {...});

-This event also can be handled the same way with the `window` object.
+This event can also be handled the same way with the `window` object.

 ### on